Quantum Magnetism in Minerals: Acknowledgments

 \section{Acknowledgments}

-I would like to thank H.~Rosner (MPI CPfS, Dresden) and K.~Lefmann (Niels Bohr Institutet, Copenhagen) for stimulating discussions, as well as J.~Hunger, U.~Bl\"a\ss, and Th.
+I would like to thank H.~Rosner (MPI CPfS, Dresden) and K.~Lefmann (Niels Bohr Institutet, Copenhagen) for stimulating discussions, as well as E.~Kroke, J.~Hunger, M.~Schwarz, U.~Bl\"a\ss, and Th.
 Schlothauer for the inspiration gained from visiting the mineral collection at the TU Bergakademie Freiberg.
 I also thank A.~S. Cameron for a thorough proofreading of the manuscript and A.\,A.~Tsirlin for very helpful critical suggestions on its content.
-This work has been funded by the German Research Foundation (DFG) within the Collaborative Research Center SFB 1143 in Dresden (project C03).
+This work has been funded by the German Research Foundation (DFG) within the Collaborative Research Center SFB~1143 in Dresden (project C03) and the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter~--~\textit{ct.qmat} (EXC 2147, project-id 39085490).